The Wudder Summer Sandlot Special: Young Bambino in "Little League, Big Ego"

 He certainly hoped so.

-Because now despite the high degree heat and humidity, girls were starting to come out to some of these games in droves, mostly as an excuse to show off their new summer clothes.
+Because now despite the high degree heat and humidity, girls were starting to come out to some games in droves, mostly as an excuse to show off their new summer clothes.

 And few looked better in them that summer of '89 than Marilyn McShamminy.